Oreos are one of the best cookies out there. I don’t think anyone can argue that.

 - 45g Powdered Sugar Substitute

-- Using a small cookie cutter or cap (I used the cap to a jar of powdered peanut butter) cut cookies out of the dough.
-Press the cap or cookie cutter down and twist, then add each cookie to a baking sheet.
+- Using a small cookie cutter or cap (I used a cap to a jar of seasoning), cut Oreo cookies out of the dough.
+Press the cap or cookie cutter down and rotate, then add each cookie to a baking sheet.
 Continue until you cannot cut any more circles out, then re-form the dough that is left over to make as many cookies as possible.
+You should get 50 small cookies.

-- Remove the cookies from the oven, then let them cool on a cooling rack for about 3 hours to allow them to fully harden and become crunchy.
+- Remove the cookies from the oven, then let them cool on a cooling rack for about 1 hour to firm up.

 - While the cookies sit, make the Oreo cream filling.
 Simply mix together all of the ingredients in a large bowl until you have a nice thick mixture.
-Refrigerate the filling for at least one hour before assembling the Oreos.
+Refrigerate the filling for one hour while the Oreo cookies cool.

-- Store these cookies in the fridge to keep the cream filling firm and enjoy throughout the week!
+- Store any leftover cookies in the fridge to keep them fresh and enjoy them throughout the week.

 - I do not count sugar substitutes in my carb totals.
 If you are strict with your carbs, be sure to include those.